 Yet to legally braid hair for a living, braiders in many states must spend thousands of dollars and hundreds of hours on cosmetology training—training that has nothing to do with African-style hair braiding.
 Instead of getting their businesses off the ground, hair braiders get tangled up in senseless occupational and salon licensing regulations.

 IJ’s model braiding bill is based on the day-to-day practices of braiders and the best language from the various state braiding laws.
-Since 2015, IJ’s lobbying efforts have helped state legislators in Arkansas, Indiana, Iowa, Kentucky, Nebraska, Texas and South Dakota enact versions of the model bill to exempt braiders from licensing requirements.
+Since 2015, IJ’s lobbying efforts have helped state legislators in Arkansas, Indiana, Iowa, Kentucky, Nebraska, New Hampshire, Texas and South Dakota enact versions of the model bill to exempt braiders from licensing requirements.

 Check out IJ’s latest report on braiding laws: http://ij.org/report/barriers-to-braiding/